arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

 id: 8824551178780
 ---

-Learn what to do if you having an issue using your device with PLC IDE.
+Learn what to do if you're having an issue using your device with PLC IDE.

 > ![TIP]
 > If you're just getting started with PLC IDE, see [Arduino® PLC IDE Setup & Device License Activation](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license/).